rekumar/labgraph/docs/source/index.rst

 Samples = Graphs
 """""""""""""""""
 As materials scientists, we execute sets of :py:class:`Action <labgraph.Action>`s, :py:class:`Measurement <labgraph.Measurement>`s, and :py:class:`Analysis <labgraph.Analysis>` to synthesize and study :py:class:`Material <labgraph.Material>`s.
-In **Alab-Data**, one such set of nodes is referred to as a :py:class:`Sample <labgraph.Sample>`.
+In **LabGraph**, one such set of nodes is referred to as a :py:class:`Sample <labgraph.Sample>`.
 A :py:class:`Sample <labgraph.Sample>` is simply a graph of nodes that captures the steps performed in an experiment.
 In typical usage, we will enter nodes into the database as part of a :py:class:`Sample <labgraph.Sample>`.
 This achieves a few things:

 - We can ensure that the graph we are entering is valid (i.e. it is a directed acyclic graph (DAG) with no isolated nodes).